 Mr. Entity: The Moffitt Family Poltergeist

-California housewife Deborah Moffitt was absolutely stunned the first time she witnessed the various apports going on in her home.
+California housewife Deborah Moffitt was stunned the first time she witnessed the various apports going on in her home.
 The mysterious and unseen force would paranormally transport many household objects, in particular, razor-sharp kitchen knives, to rooms all over her house.
 Before long, Deborah and her husband were receiving mysterious messages written on their mirrors in soap.
-Surmising that all of this was the work of a ghost, Debbie cheerfully named it, “Mr. Entity”.
+Surmising that all of this was the work of a ghost, Debbie cheerfully named it, “Mr. Entity.”

 As the months went by, Mr. Entity became more and more aggressive, even going so far as to stab butcher knives straight up into the seats of chairs.
 Frightened by the upfront attempted violence, Debbie reached to various mediums who were chased off by the threat of death by Mr. Entity.
 She employed the help of the infamous witch, Dr. Evenlyn Paglini whom Mr. Entity mocked in many mirror writings and discounted her reputed occult skills.
-Even a Native American medicine man was brought in.
+Even a Native American medicine man was brought in to assist.

 Finally in the early 90s, after five years, Deborah got a visit from Ed and Lorraine Warren.
-She instructed them that the attic was the area of the house that Mr. Entity dwelled in.
+She instructed them that the attic was the area of the house that Mr. Entity dwelled.
 Lorraine took it upon herself to use her clairvoyant skills to put together a picture of what it was she was dealing with.
 Moments after attempting a rather informal seance, Lorraine reappeared disheveled and exclaimed aloud, “Oh Ed!
 This is ancient!
 It’s very old and very ancient!”.

 Mr. Entity’s calling card on the mirror was an iblis, which is a crude triangle drawn with a tail hanging out of it.
 It was found to be related to the djinn, a very old Middle Eastern demonic entity.
 Given the time, circumstances, and foreign nature, the Warrens were not able to clear the home but were able to help facilitate Debbie and her family in finally ridding themselves of what haunted them to no end.